Felipe Meligeni Alves

 Felipe Meligeni Rodrigues Alves (born 19 February 1998) is a Brazilian professional tennis player.
 He has a career-high ATP singles ranking of world No. 117 achieved on 21 April 2025 and a doubles ranking of No. 75 achieved on 20 June 2022.
-He is currently the No. 4 Brazilian singles player.

 Career

 2016: Juniors

 Meligeni Alves won the 2016 US Open boys' doubles title, partnering Juan Carlos Aguilar.

 2020: ATP debut, Maiden Challenger singles and doubles titles

 In January 2020, he reached the semifinals of the Punta del Este Challenger.

 Meligeni made his debut in an ATP Tour singles main draw as wildcard at the 2020 Rio Open, losing in three sets to world No. 4 Dominic Thiem in the first round.

 Meligeni won his first ATP Challenger doubles title at Guayaquil alongside Venezuelan Luis David Martínez, defeating Spaniards Sergio Martos Gornés and Jaume Munar in the final.

 Meligeni Alves won his first ATP Challenger singles title at São Paulo, defeating Portuguese Frederico Ferreira Silva, on 29 November 2020.
 He also won his second doubles title alongside Luis David Martínez in the same event.